Pegasus Quantum: Operational history

 Quantums have been used for a number of record-setting flights, including the first microlight flight around the world, flown by Brian Milton and Keith Reynolds in the Quantum 912 Global Flyer between 14 March - 21 July 1998.

 Milton explains why he chose the Quantum at the start of planning for the record-circling flight:

 The Quantum was also flown by Simon Baker to win the World Microlight Championships.

+Incidents

+In 2024, a Quantum 15 took off by itself from Athey's Moor airfield near Newcastle, England, after the pilot had left the aircraft to hand-start the engine.
+The uncrewed aircraft was tracked by radar as it flew out to sea north of Newcastle, after which it presumably crashed into the ocean.